Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 | enterprise | https | x           | true     | false    | (*)     | (*)      |
 | enterprise | https | x           | true     | true     | (*)     | (*)      |

-Both `community` and `enterprise` ACS deployments can be used with the same options, but `enteprise` may also use Insight Engine (replacing Search Services) and Insight Zeppelin services.
+Both `community` and `enterprise` ACS deployments can be used with the same options, but `enterprise` may also use Insight Engine (replacing Search Services) and Insight Zeppelin services.

 ## Passing parameters from command line